Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 ## ![app-logo](images/Question.png) <span>The App &mdash; Run more Unit Tests</span>

-Currently for our project there's just three unit tests being executed.
+Our build executed just three unit tests.
+We have prepared some more.

   - In your local (cloned) repository, navigate to
-     - folder&emsp;`src/test/java`
+     - folder&emsp;&ensp;`src/test/java`
      - package&ensp;`nl.fordintysa`
   - Open file&ensp;`MainTest.java`&ensp;with a text editor (or your IDE)
   - Remove both slashes at the start of **line 14**<br/>